 As I sat at the crowded bar, Monashee’s affable owner, Josh McLafferty, poured me an A-Star cocktail.
 Infused with butterfly pea flower and housemade Lavender Simple, the handcrafted brew included a healthy splash of Monashee’s Ethos Gin, which won gold and best in class at the 2019 Canadian Artisan Spirit Competition.
 That’s not all.
 McLafferty was quick to add that Monashee’s a brandy, vodka, whiskey, aged gin and liqueur all won awards at the national competition.

-Nearby, newcomer Jones Distillery is also a stellar place to sip.
+Nearby, newcomer Jones Distilling is also a stellar place to sip.
 I was completely taken by its home in a heritage building, which was once the Mountain View elementary school (circa 1914).
 In 2018, Gareth Jones opened his distillery with premium vodkas, gins and whiskey, which have combined to garner eight prestigious SIP Awards this year.

 When asked why open a distillery in a small town, the former British native replied, “I came by this honestly.
 It’s because of my dad, really.
 He distilled in England years ago and it’s something I had planned to do a long time before I came to Canada.”